 When sending SMS messages to contacts in New Zealand, there are specific legislations in place that must be adhered to.
 This article contains some simple guidelines to help you make sure you're doing the right thing when sending messages to New Zealand mobiles:

-You can download a PDF of this information here:
+You can download a PDF of this information attached to this article

 When sending SMS messages to New Zealand mobile numbers: